Posts

 Image

 We have now covered detection, false alarms, and trust but the effective escape loop is not complete.
 For the final solution, we must address sleep and proximity.
 Proper mitigation requires solutions in varying scenarios including those clear, but adjacent to flood plain boundaries.
 Recent Texas “SB1 Camp Safety” legislation reduces risk for youth camps by elevating lodging outside the flood plain.
 This only reduces risk; it does not eliminate it.
-On July 4 th, significant flooding occurred outside the flood plain.
+On July 4 th, significant flooding occurred outside the 100-year flood plain.
 Rio Ancho, an upscale gated subdivision on the San Gabriel experienced significant flooding.
 Several residents required rescue from their homes.
-This neighborhood was built outside existing flood plains.
 Several miles away, Sandy Creek, a minor tributary in Travis County, tore through a neighborhood resulting in ten deaths.
-Just north in Williamson County, an unfortunately named “Little Creek” over flowed and swept away a woman in her residence behind the Hope House fam...
+Just north in Williamson County, an unfortunately named “Little Creek” over flowed and swept away a woman in her residence behind the Hope House family shelter.
+Furthermore, all of this occurred dur...

 River Sentry T100.
 Trust factor and preventing flood tragedies.
 (Part Seven)